The Betsy: Reception

 The Boston Evening Globe correspondent Michael Blowen described it as "a Reader's Digest condensation of a television soap opera."
 In the New York Daily News, Rex Reed stated that "the temptation to compare The Betsy with the Edsel stretches from here to deadline, but this movie is so bad, so numbingly obtuse, so bloatedly pretentious and awesomely corny, no capsule put-down seems adequate.
 It's The Damned, set in Grosse Pointe.
 Or, as Tennessee Williams might drawl, it's about 'a lotta things, honey—greed, lust, vice, homosexuality, incest, suicide, murder, and puttin' on airs.'"

 The film appears in a chapter of Harry and Michael Medved's book The Golden Turkey Awards titled "The Worst Films Compendium from A (The Adventurers) to Z (Zontar: the Thing from Venus)".
 The Medveds wrote that "another Harold Robbins book bites the dust as a wretched, melodramatic film.
 Lord Laurence Olivier’s attempt at a Texas twang is a hilarious flop, as is his incestuous relationship with his daughter-in-law, Katharine Ross."
 The film is also listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.

+The Betsy holds a 17% rating on Rotten Tomatoes based on six reviews.